-- Our simulations indicate that the GrIS response to sustained warming is nonlinear, and that the ice sheet is tipping from 50% mass towards complete melt once the positive SMB threshold is passed.
-This agrees well with early modelling studies (Gregory and Huybrechts, 2006; Robinson et al., 2012; Levermann et al., 2013).
-However, our results do not agree with Gregory et al. (2020), which suggests a gradual, almost linear GrIS decline in response to sustained warming.
-In their study, Gregory et al. (2020) used an ISM bi-directionally coupled to a low-resolution atmosphere GCM, and used elevation classes to downscale - the SMB onto the ice sheet model grid.
-While in our simulations we also use elevation classes to downscale the SMB forcing onto the CISM2 grid, GrIS changes are not communicated back to CESM2, and as such we do not account for a number of ice-atmosphere feedbacks (e.g., increased cloudiness and snowfall as the ice sheet margin moves towards the interior).
+tained warming.
+In their study, Gregory et al. (2020) used an ISM bi-directionally coupled to a low-resolution atmosphere GCM and used elevation classes to downscale the SMB onto the ice sheet model grid.
+While in our simulations we also use elevation classes to downscale the SMB forcing onto the CISM2 grid, GrIS changes are not communicated back to CESM2, and as such we do not account for a number of iceatmosphere feedbacks (e.g. increased cloudiness and snowfall as the ice sheet margin moves towards the interior).
 In Gregory et al. (2020), these processes result in an increase in precipitation which in some cases counterbalances the effect of the SMB-elevation feedback and leads to the multiple stable GrIS states.
-However, in our simulations the GrIS tipping behaviour - is determined by the interplay of SMB-elevation feedback and GIA, with the latter not being accounted for in Gregory et al. (2020).
-While we cannot exclude that accounting for ice-atmosphere feedbacks would stabilize the GrIS and change the SMB threshold, it is also difficult to determine if they would drastically change the nonlinear nature of the GrIS response to sustained warming found here.
-Another recent study by Zeitz et al. (2022) found a similar, nonlinear impact of the interplay between GIA and SMB-elevation on the GrIS response to sustained warming, with final GrIS states clustered in three main groups for a global warming exceeding 2 K above pre-industrial ("partial recovery", "oscillations", "loss").
-Zeitz et al. (2022) used a different ISM and GIA parametrisation than in our study, thus suggesting that the GrIS tipping behaviour simulated here is unlikely to depend on our model setup.
+However, in our simulations the GrIS tipping behaviour is determined by the interplay of SMB-elevation feedback and GIA, with the latter not being accounted for in Gregory et al. (2020).
+While we cannot rule out that accounting for ice-atmosphere feedbacks would stabilise the GrIS and change the SMB threshold, it is also difficult to determine if they would drastically change the nonlinear nature of the GrIS response to sustained warming found here.
+Another recent study by Zeitz et al. (2022) found a similar, nonlinear impact of the interplay between GIA and SMB-elevation on the GrIS response to sustained warming, with final GrIS states clustered in three main groups for a global warming exceeding 2 K above pre-industrial levels ("partial recovery",

+"oscillations", "loss").
+Zeitz et al. (2022) used a different ISM and GIA parameterisation than that in our study, thus suggesting that the GrIS tipping behaviour simulated here is unlikely to depend on our model setup.
 Our study also agrees well with Zeitz et al. (2022) and Plach et al. (2019) in showing that increased ice discharge rates have no effect on the long-term GrIS equilibrium response to sustained warming.

 We find that the GrIS is tipping towards complete melt if the ice margin in the central west retreats enough to disconnect from a group of isolated ice caps with high bedrock elevation and SMB.
-If the ice margin remains pinned to this topographic pinning point, GrIS loss is also limited in southwestern and northern Greenland, and does not exceed 50% of the initial GrIS mass.
-The presence of this topographic feature of the GrIS, in combination with a stable midwestern margin position and limited ice loss in the southwest and north has consistently been simulated in ice sheet modelling studies of the LIG (Helsen et al., 2013; Plach et al., 2019; Goelzer et al., 2016; Sommers et al., 2021).
-In these simulations, the midwestern margin remains pinned to the topographic pinning point, and the GrIS does not lose more than 4 m SLE.
-In particular, in a recently published two-way coupled CESM2/CISM2 simulation of the global climate and GrIS during the LIG, the ice sheet extent at 123 kyr ago is very similar to those in our simulations belonging to the 'medium melt' group (see Fig. 3 in Sommers et al., 2021).
+If the ice margin remains pinned to this topographic pinning point, GrIS loss is also limited in southwestern and northern Greenland and does not exceed 50 % of the initial GrIS mass.
+The presence of this topographic feature of the GrIS, in combination with a stable midwestern margin position and limited ice loss in the southwest and north, has consistently been simulated in ice sheet modelling studies of the LIG (Helsen et al., 2013; Plach et al., 2019; Goelzer et al., 2016; Sommers et al., 2021).
+In these simulations, the midwestern margin remains pinned to the topographic pinning point and the GrIS does not lose more than 4 m SLE.
+In particular, in a recently published two-way coupled CESM2-CISM2 simulation of the global climate and GrIS during the LIG, the ice sheet extent 123 kyr ago is very similar to those in our simulations belonging to the mediummelt group (see Fig. 3 in Sommers et al., 2021).
 After this time, however, the SMB becomes positive and the GrIS starts to readvance towards the west.
-This suggests that around 123 kyr the GrIS might have been close to tipping towards a much reduced state.
-Compared with other modelling studies indicating a GrIS tipping point behaviour in response to sustained warming, our study agrees in showing that the ice sheet retreats towards the tipping point behaviour in response to sustained warming, our study agrees in showing that the ice sheet retreats towards the east, and that the midwestern margin remains close to the coast before tipping (Robinson et al., 2012; Höning et al., 2023; Zeitz et al., 2022).
+This suggests that around 123 kyr ago the GrIS might have been close to tipping towards a much reduced state.
+Compared with other modelling studies indicating GrIS tipping-point behaviour in response to sustained warming, our study agrees by showing that the ice sheet retreats towards the east and that the midwestern margin remains close to the coast before tipping (Robinson et al., 2012; Höning et al., 2023; Zeitz et al., 2022).